allegro/allegro.tech/_posts/2020-03-12-dotnet-new-templates.md

 ---

 You may not know this, but there is a part of Allegro codebase which we started developing in C# due to some special requirements.
-This implies new programming opportunities and challanges &mdash; one of these is creating a completely new .NET Core starter project.
+This implies new programming opportunities and challenges &mdash; one of these is creating a completely new .NET Core starter project.
 Let's explore one potential solution: `dotnet new` templates.

 ## What is it and why would I want to use it?